The Most Important Number in America Is Learning Readiness at Age 4

 We also need to do it in order to have any possible chance of achieving inter group Peace.

-We will be deeply damaged as a country and our children and our grandchildren will live in a divided, angry, dangerous and dysfunctional world if we do not do the right things now to help children from every group get on the right and effective track for their learning readiness levels before age four.
+We will be deeply damaged as a country and our children and our grandchildren will live in a divided, angry, dangerous and dysfunctional world if we do not do the right things now to help children from every group get on the right and effective track for their learning readiness levels before age 4.

 Every community should set those learning gap closure goals — and then every community should do effective things to close them.
 Instead of thinking about education as being K-12 — we need to think of education as being B-C — Birth to College.